SabreBirdOne/BlasterBrowser/docs/database_schema.md

 A listing can only be from one shop (especially when the listing's link links back to a webpage of the shop)

 A blaster listing can have many different blasters (I don't know, maybe a deal?).
 Also, it is possible that the same blaster can be in many listings (very commonly so!)

+A blaster can be designed by many designers, while a designer can design many blasters.